Tip

 Building / updating a model with python#

-First let’s start with writing a HydroMT build configuration (ini-file) with the GridModel (setup) methods we want to use.
+First let’s start with writing a HydroMT build workflow file with the ExampleModel (steps) methods we want to use.

 [15]: